New Calif. steering, labor rate survey rules now in force; insurer trade groups prematurely predict apocalypseBy on

 - Pay the shop’s posted rate, same as always.

-- Pay the “rate at or below which a simple majority of surveyed shops charge” in the six-shop market.
+- Pay the “rate at or below which a simple majority of surveyed shops charge” in the six-shop-plus-a-mile market.

 “Evidence of the impending labor rate increases is mounting quickly,” the PCI wrote.
 “These regulations took effect on March 1st and insurers are seeing labor rates jump significantly.
 For example, one large body shop in the Bay Area raised their labor rate for mechanical labor from $71.00 per hour to $116.00 per hour.
 Another shop increased rates from $77.87 to $108.00 per hour.”

 First of all, the PCI doesn’t explain why the shop wouldn’t have been able to raise its rates before the regulations.
 Second, it’s unclear what work category received the price increase in the latter example, but the mechanical labor example in the former is a misleading benchmark, as it tends to reflect the rates charged by the service and repair industry and isn’t applied to auto body, frame or paint work.

 Ironically, the Bay Area shop had been cutting insurers a break — the average mechanical rate nationwide was $82.02 in 2016, according to CCC.

 Carriers pay 80 percent of repairs in California, according to the PCI.
 But the other 20 percent is out-of-pocket, and so door rates do open the door for shop-to-shop competition on price.
 This to some degree will keep rates in check.

 Still, it’s fair for insurers to be concerned that a three-party business relationship where two of the parties are spending the third’s money could get out of control.
 But the PCI and its partners neglect to mention two important factors while warning of “skyrocketing repair costs.”